 Exercise Set Up

 To perform this workout, you’ll need a resistance band.
 Go with a heavy resistance band – if you go too light, you’ll quickly outgrow it.
 In turn, you will struggle to get an effective workout.

 Finally, you’ll need somewhere to anchor or stabilise the band for a couple of the exercises – as you’ll see in the video.

 • Band External Rotations: 4 x 20 (each side)

 • Face Pull With External Rotation and Press to ‘Y’: 3 x 15

 Shoulder Workouts Without Weights Demonstration Video

-This shoulder workout is thorough, requires good technique and will be surprisingly difficult for those who are used to only pressing heavy weights all of the time.
-It’s a series of very specific movements, designed to strengthen a very specific muscle group.
+This shoulder workout is thorough, requires proper technique and will be surprisingly difficult for those who are used to only pressing heavy weights all of the time.
+It’s a series of particular movements, designed to strengthen a specific muscle group.